 Please send a selection of 8-10 hi-res photographs or drawings to illustrate your article.
-Please note that digital photos require a minimum resolution of 300 pixels per inch (dpi) is required for printing.
+Please note that digital photos require a minimum resolution of 300 pixels per inch (dpi) for printing.
 For each photo, please provide a caption that describes the subject and/or action in the picture.
 Similarly, provide the name(s) of the photographer(s) so that credit can be given.

 References & Resource Lists

 If you quote, paraphrase or otherwise cite other texts in your article, you must credit the author in an endnote that includes: author, title, place of publication, publisher, date, and page number where you found the quote or the idea that you are citing.
 If citing a journal or periodical, provide the titles of both the journal and the article, as well as the date, volume, issue and page numbers.
 If citing material found on a website, please provide the names of the sponsoring organization and the author (if known), the title of the article, the complete website address, and the date that you accessed the information.